bwsw/java-junior-interview/README.md

 # Bitworks interview tasks for Java Junior

 This project is a template for tasks to be finished by a candidate.
 The project uses Maven and Java 14.
+Docker is used for tests only.

 ## Distance task
 It is needed to implement methods in [DistanceCalculator class](src/main/java/com/bwsw/interview/distance/DistanceCalculator.java).